 Step 1 - Turn on the battery breaker.
 When DC is applied to the inverter, the top LED (RUN indicator) blinks red for one second, followed by eight flashes of all three LED's as the unit performs a self-test.
+The LCD display will show the initialization screen that contains the software version.
 The inverter should then start in Stand Alone mode; and the transformer will hum.
 The RUN LED will now blink GREEN once every two seconds.
+The LCD display will show the TODAY screen.
 If this does not happen, test for the presence of battery voltage (nominally 48 volts DC) between the battery positive and negative connections on the left side of the wiring compartment.

-Figure 17: Battery voltage measurement location
+Figure 15: Battery voltage measurement location

 If the batteries are extremely discharged (less than 44 volts), the inverter may not start, and if completely dead (less than 30 volts), the LED's may not flash.
 Charge the batteries to 48 Volt minimum.
+Use a 12 or 24V charger to individually charge batteries.